treeverse/lakeFS/docs/understand/kv-in-a-nutshell.md

 ## Optimistic Locking with KV

 One important key difference between SQL databases and Key Value Store is the ability to lock resources.
-While this is a common practice with relational databases, Key Value stores lack this ability.
+While this is a common practice with relational databases, Key Value stores not always support this ability.
+When designing our KV Store, we tried to support the most simplistic straight-forward interface, with flexibility in backing DB selection, and so, we decided not to support locking.
+This decision brought some concurrency challenges we had to overcome.
 Let us take a look at a common lakeFS flow, `Commit`, during which several database operations are performed:
 * All relevant (`Branch` correlated) uncommitted objects are collected and marked as committed
 * A new `Commit` object is created
 * The relevant `Branch` is updated to point to the new commit